Sponsor a Donkey

 **It is important to note that your contribution not only provides for your sponsored donkey, but it also goes into a general fund to help care for all of their friends here at the rescue. **

-If you are looking for a one time gift for someone, consider a virtual adoption
+If you are looking for a one time gift for someone, consider a virtual adoption!
+There are two options, paper certificate and postcard delivered by USPS or Digital Delivery:

 Stella and Xena